domaframework/doma-tools-for-intellij/README.md

 - Check the class name and package name for static property calls
   ![inspectionPackageName.png](images/inspectionPackageName.png)
 - Optional types are recognized as their element type (e.g. Optional<String> is treated as String).
+- Checks calls to custom functions and error-highlights any methods that aren’t defined in the classes registered via the settings.

 ## Completion
 Adds code completion functionality to support indexing of Doma directives and bind variables